geobotsar81/moviedb/README.md

 -   Created StoreMovieRequest class.
 -   Created MovieRepository class to handle any database requests related to Movies.
 -   Created Index Movie component in Pages, for displaying a user's movies.
--   Created AppMovie component in Shared, for displaying a singe movie.
+-   Created AppMovie component in Shared, for displaying a single movie.
 -   Added axios call to Welcome component to load all movies.
 -   Created Show Movie component in Pages, for displaying a movie.
 -   Created Edit Movie component in Pages, for editing a movie.